BiaPyX/BiaPy-doc/source/get_started/faq.rst

 * **Is 16-bit precision inference supported?**

     Yes, 16-bit precision inference is supported.
 You can enable it by setting ``TEST.REDUCE_MEMORY`` to ``True``, which will generate float16 predictions and help reduce memory usage.

+* **How can I reduce memory usage during inference?
+What is the purpose of ``TEST.REDUCE_MEMORY`` and ``TEST.REUSE_PREDICTION``?**

+    If you're working with large images or limited hardware resources, BiaPy offers two options that can help you manage memory usage and avoid repeating computations:

+    - ``TEST.REDUCE_MEMORY``: This option reduces the amount of memory used during the prediction (inference) step.
+It does so by simplifying how image patches are processed and by using a more memory-efficient data format.
+Please note that enabling this option might slightly slow down the inference and reduce precision, but it's useful when working with large datasets or limited RAM.
+It is especially helpful when ``TEST.BY_CHUNKS`` is also activated, although in that case only the data format change has an effect.

+    - ``TEST.REUSE_PREDICTION``: If you've already generated predictions for your dataset and saved them to disk, you can enable this option to reuse those saved results instead of re-running the model again.
+This is particularly useful when testing different post-processing settings without needing to recompute predictions each time, saving time and resources.

+    Together, these options help make BiaPy more flexible and efficient across different computational setups.

 Importing pretrained models